droglenc/aiffd2007/README.md

-# aiffd2007
-R versions of boxed examples for the Analysis and Interpretation of Freshwater Fisheries Data (2007)
+Source code for R versions of boxed examples for the Analysis and Interpretation of Freshwater Fisheries Data book (Guy and Brown, 2007).
+See http://droglenc.github.io/aiffd2007/ for easy access to the processed (i.e., non-markdown) documents herein.